BEC wins the VR-Innovation Prize 2017

-The Buck Engineering & Consulting GmbH (BEC) is among the 500 fastest growing companies in Germany and is thus one of the 2017 growth champions.
+BEC is among the 500 fastest growing companies in Germany and is thus one of the 2017 growth champions.
 In cooperation with the market research institute Statista the German business magazine Focus established the 500 independent companies headquartered in Germany, which generated the largest increase in sales between 2012 and 2015.
 The objective of the publication of this ranking is to draw attention to the extraordinary achievements of these companies and their sustainable impact on the economy and society.

 1st place in electronics, electrical engineering and medical technology